 J.P.
 Moreland, in his book, “Scaling the Secular City: A Defense of Christianity,” claims that physicalism (often referred to as “naturalism”) is self-refuting for many reasons, but mainly because physicalism seems to deny the possibility of rationality.
 In making his rational case for rationality, he demonstrates that at least five factors must be established if authentic rational agents are to exist, and can reflect accurately upon reality.
 I will focus on his final point.
 He says,

-“The activity of rational thought seems to require an agent view of the self which, in turn, involves four theses: 1- I must be able to deliberate, to reflect about what I am going to do… 2- I must have free will; that is, given choices and b, I can genuinely do both.
+“The activity of rational thought seems to require an agent view of the self which, in turn, involves four theses: 1- I must be able to deliberate, to reflect about what I am going to do… 2- I must have free will; that is, given choices a and b, I can genuinely do both.
 If I do a, I could have done otherwise… 3- I am an agent.
 My acts are self-caused… 4- Free will is incompatible with physical determinism.
 They cannot both be true at the same time.”

 Moreland reaches the logical conclusion, and writes, “If one is to be rational, one must be free to choose his beliefs based on reasons.”
 He argues that if physicalism (the belief that all that exists is the physical universe) is true, then physical determinism logically follows.
 If physical determinism is true, then it follows that all things (including our thoughts and beliefs) are determined and “causally settled by the laws of chemistry and physics coupled with the boundary conditions of earlier states.”
 This view that nature is all that exists (and therefore, God or the soul does not exist) removes any possibility for human libertarian free will.